NovusEdge/c-learning-journey/day_002/README.md

-The first block is thelexical analyzer.
+The first block is the lexical analyzer.
 It takes successive lines of a program and breaks them into individual lexical items namely, identifier, operator delimiter, etc (i.e. *tokens*). and attaches a type tag to each of these.
-Beide this, it constructs a *symbol table*[^2] for each identifier and finds the internal representation of each constant.
+Beside this, it constructs a *symbol table*[^2] for each identifier and finds the internal representation of each constant.

 The symbol table is used later to allocate memory to each variable